humbornjo/mizu/README.md

 - **Native Performance** - Built on Go's `net/http`
 - **Middleware** - Composable middleware system with scoping
 - **Observability** - Pluggable metrics and logging through independent modules
-- **Graceful Shutdown** - Configurable timeouts and drain periods
+- **Graceful Shutdown** - Configurable timeouts and drain periods for cloud native deployments
-- **Modular Design** - Each feature lives in its own independent module
+- **Modular Design** - Each feature lives in its own independent module for minimal dependencies and small compiling output

 ## Installation